 3. CLELAND CONSERVATION PARK

-For wildlife spotting, city views and heart rate-raising hikes while you’re socially distancing, head for Cleland Conservation Park.
+For wildlife spotting, city views and heart rate-raising hikes, head for Cleland Conservation Park.
 Flanking the eastern foothills of the city and marking the start of the Adelaide Hills, here a network of walking trails weaving through bushland are teeming with wildlife, including the popular Waterfall Gully to Mount Lofty hike and a section of the Heysen Trail.
-If this route is too busy and not practical for social distancing try spotting koalas, kangaroos and birdlife as you traverse one of other 11 trails through dense bushland, up challenging inclines, by waterfalls and past sites of historical and cultural importance.
+To hike without another soul in sight, choose one of the lesser known surrounding 11 trails and traverse through dense bushland, up challenging inclines, by waterfalls and past sites of historical and cultural importance as you spot koalas, kangaroos and birdlife.
 Cleland Conservation Park is a 20-minute drive from the Adelaide CBD.

 4. HALLETT COVE CONSERVATION PARK